 The festivity originates from the settlers, who celebrated the harvest.
 Thanksgiving is an official holiday in the US since George Washington instated it after a request of Congress in 1789.
 In most families, Thanksgiving is a bigger event than major religious holidays, possibly since it is celebrated by all creeds and unites a nation that lends its power, innovation and economic growth from immigrants from all around the world.
 Thanksgiving is usually the holiday where family and friends travel the country to share a meal together.

 While many people think a turkey dinner is a bit rich in calories , but it actually is not when compared to chicken.
 However, it becomes calorie-rich because we cannot stop eating!.
 Apart from the calories, some people hesitate to put turkey on the table, because oven-roasted turkey often turns out dry.
 Secondly, it is thought to be a time-consuming process.
 This puts a lot of pressure on the home cook, as many family and friends usually attend the Thanksgiving dinner.

-This recipe alleviates both concerns: 1.
+This recipe for poached and grilled turkey alleviates both concerns: 1.
 It renders a much more succulent and juicy turkey and 2. it takes pressure off the home cook by spreading the preparation over two days.
 The cook can spend more time with the guests and be more confident, because the turkey will turn out great.
 I like to serve turkey with mashed potatoes, and green beans, but it can be easily served with steamed rice and a chutney.